Mapping contact info: Mailing addresses

 • When you are importing address information that you want to become preferred, you can set a default value for "Address is preferred?", setting it to "Yes".

-• You can also import the addresses as "preferred" by titling your columns as "Preferred street", "Preferred city", etc. and mapping to the fields in LGL by the same names.
+• You can also import the addresses as “preferred” by including an “Address preferred?” column with the value of “Yes” in your spreadsheet and mapping that column to the field in LGL with the same name.